Lifting couplings in Wasserstein spaces: Weighted categories

-which is possibly infinite, and $0$ if negative. \end{itemize} $\cat{Lip}$ is a (large) weighted category.
-(One can also define \emph{multiplicative weights} and avoid taking the logarithm, see \cite{grandisweights} for more on this.) \end{eg}
+which is possibly infinite (and with the convention that $0/0=1$). \end{itemize} $\cat{Lip}$ is a (large) weighted category.
+(One can also define \emph{multiplicative weights} and avoid taking the logarithm, see \cite{grandisweights} for more on this.), as the formula \eqref{lenscond} will show. \end{eg}

 Every weighted category gives a pq-metric space by ``optimization over the arrows'', as follows.

 \begin{deph} Let $\cat{C}$ be a weighted category.
 The \emph{optimization} of $\cat{C}$ is the pq-metric space $\Opt(\cat{C})$ where the points are the objects of $\cat{C}$, and the distance is given by